 After payment, your free practice permit tests will become accessible from your online DriversEd.com account.

-After you complete the DriversEd.com course, we will mail your Certificate of Completion free of charge and within 1 business day of your course completion.
-All certificates are mailed via First Class Mail unless otherwise requested by the student.
+After you complete the DriversEd.com course, we will email your Certificate of Completion free of charge within a few days of your course completion.
+You can always get instant delivery for an additional fee.

 Of course.
 You can upgrade your delivery method in your DriversEd.com account or by calling us at 888-651-2886.